spree/spree/guides/src/content/developer/2_internals/adjustments.md

 order.line_item_adjustments
 ```

-Simiarly, if you want to grab the adjustments applied to shipments, call `shipment_adjustments`:
+Similarly, if you want to grab the adjustments applied to shipments, call `shipment_adjustments`:

 ```ruby
 order.shipment_adjustments